Blendify/blender-manual/blender_docs/manual/getting_started/basics/interface/screens.rst

 By default, each screen layout 'remembers' the last :doc:`scene </getting_started/basics/interface/scenes>` it was used on.
 Selecting a different layout will switch to the layout **and** jump to that scene.

-All changes to windows, as described in :doc:`Window system </getting_started/basics/interface/window_system>` and :doc:`Window types </getting_started/basics/interface/window_types>`, are saved within one screen.
+All changes to windows, as described in :doc:`Editor types </editors/index>`, are saved within one screen.
 If you change your windows in one screen, other screens won't be affected.